-The main potential environment effect of discharging waste fluids by DWI is the contamination of freshwater aquifers during or following the discharge.
-Potential pathways for contamination of a freshwater aquifer can be created by the rupture of geological seal confining the injection zone, or failure of the grout seal in either the disposal well or any other well that penetrates the disposal interval.
+The most significant potential adverse environmental effect arising as a result of fluid injection is the contamination of freshwater aquifers during or following the discharge.
+Potential pathways for contamination of a freshwater aquifer can be created by the rupture of geological seals confining the injection zone, or failure of the grout seal in either the injection well or any other well that penetrates the disposal interval.
 There is also potential for fluids to be forced upward from the injection zone through transmissive faults or fractures in the geological formations overlying the injection zone.
 Faults or fractures may have formed naturally prior to injection, or may be created by the waste dissolving the rocks of the confining zone.
 Artificial fractures may also be created by injecting wastewater at excessive pressures or by thermal processes.